 In fact, there are many clever tricks built within Bitcoin System that makes sure, altering any ledger entry in the blockchain invalidates all subsequent entries.
 So It is Practically Impossible to Undo Payments in this case “Stolen Bitcoins” unless the hacker himself agrees to return the stolen Bitcoins.

 There are Basically two ways a hacker could hack Bitcoin System for Stealing Bitcoins.

-He is either able to get the Blockchain password (Wallet key) of a User or a group of user and then use it to transfer all bitcoins from users wallet to his Anonymous Wallet.
-Or he could actually Hijack Bitcoin Mining Pool and redirect all of its computing power to Mine Bitcoins for himself.
+He is either able to get the Bitcoin wallet password (Wallet key or private key) of a User or a group of users and then use it to transfer all the bitcoins from users wallet to his Anonymous Wallet.
+Or he could actually hack Bitcoin Exchange and collect all the bitcoins.
+Another way is Hijacking Mining Pool and redirecting all of its computing power to Mine Bitcoins for yourself.

-let us see how exactly Hackers are hacking Bitcoin System and stealing Bitcoins worth Thousand of Dollars.
+let us see how exactly Hackers are stealing thousands of bitcoins using Bitcoin Hack:

-1) Hacking Users Blockchain Password (Stealing Private Key)
+1) Hacking Users Bitcoin wallet Password (Stealing Private Key)

 Alternatively, If the Hacker Knows a Specific Bitcoin Miner or a Company involved in Mining, he could just infect their Systems with a Malware that would search for Private keys Stored on their System drives or he could hack into their pool account and change the payout address.

 2) Hacking Bitcoin Mining Pools and Exchanges

 In August 2014, a Hacker was able to Mine $84k worth of Bitcoins by Hacking into Bitcoin mining pool, by gaining access to the ISP Infrastructure and diverting the computing power of private Bitcoin mines to his own Mining pool.